akkikhan/Primus-SaaS/docs-site/docs/modules/identity-quick-start.md

 ---

-## That's It! 🎉
+## That's It!

-You now have JWT authentication working.
+You now have JWT authentication working locally.
 Your API:
-- ✅ Validates JWT tokens from your configured issuer
+- Validates JWT tokens signed with your local dev secret
-- ✅ Returns 401 for invalid/missing tokens
+- Returns 401 for invalid/missing tokens
-- ✅ Works with standard `[Authorize]` attribute on controllers
+- Works with standard [Authorize] attribute on controllers
+- Ships with a dev-only diagnostics endpoint (/primus/diagnostics) that never returns secrets

 ### Authorization Options